Daniish-Qureshi/Daniish-Qureshi/README.md

 ---

-I’m a BCA student passionate about *web development, with a solid foundation in HTML, CSS, JavaScript, and UI/UX design*.
+I’m a BCA student passionate about *web development, with a solid foundation in HTML, CSS, JavaScript, and UI/UX design.
 I enjoy creating responsive, user-friendly interfaces and developing projects that enhance user experience.

 Currently, I'm looking for opportunities in a *collaborative and growth-focused environment* where I can apply my skills, learn new technologies, and contribute to meaningful projects.